 Today I’m going to share a bit unusual ideas with you, so just keep reading to learn what they are like…

-Every time I browse the Web in search for a certain product or service, I visit some web-pages and always pay attention at how they are designed.
+Every time I browse the Web in search of a certain product or service, I visit some web-pages and always pay attention to how they are designed.
 It really matters for me when I’m about to resolve whether to order pizza, buy a new mascara or just read an appealing post of a devoted blogger.

 But, let’s see, what do all of those designs start from?
 I guess they appear as follows:

-So all that we see when visiting any websites is the design which has been preliminary crafted in Photoshop, and then transformed into the “language spoken only by servers and web-browsers”.
+So all that we see when visiting any websites is the design which has been preliminarily crafted in Photoshop, and then transformed into the “language spoken only by servers and web-browsers”.

 For instance, I own a website and want to change its look.
 I’m not skilled in design and I’m not about to hire an expert for this.
 Will it be possible to create what I want just based on the standard theme I’ve got?
 Will it be possible to essentially change the web-page and make it look like it is completely redesigned without editing the source file?